Halalaluyafail3/MultiMapTemplate/README.md

 The map type represents a closed addressing hash table. `MapEntryCount` is the number of entries in the map. `MapBucketsSize` is a power of two greater than or equal to eight, or is zero iff `MapEntryCount` is zero; it represents the sizes of the buckets array. `MapBuckets` is a pointers to the first element in the buckets array, or null if `MapEntryCount` is zero.
 An empty map will have all three of these members equal to zero, in all other cases all of the members will be non-zero.

 The entry type represents an entry in a close addressing hash table. `MapNext` is the pointer to the next entry in the bucket, or null if there are no more entries in the bucket. `MapHash` is the hash of the key in the entry. `MapKey` is the key of this entry.

+## Function descriptions

+`MapFind_##Name` searches for an entry with the given key.
+If a key is found in the table, a pointer to the next pointer of the previous entry in the bucket is returned, or a pointer to the pointer that points at the entry in the buckets array.
+If no entry is found, null is returned.
+If multiple entries have keys that compare equal to the provided key to search for, the earliest entry in the bucket is provided.
+A pointer to pointer is provided so `MapRemove_##Name` has enough information to remove the entry without having to hash the key again or needing a doubly linked list.
+These pointers to pointers reference things beyond the entry itself, and are only valid until an entry is added or removed.

+`MapFindNext_##Name` searches for the next entry with the same key as the provided entry.
+The entry must be in the provided map.
+The function is similar to `MapFind_##Name`, except it starts searching after the provided entry and the searched key is obtained from the provided entry.
+If no key is found, null is returned.
+The order of entries within a bucket shouldn't be relied up, but it can only change when an entry is inserted or removed.
+This function does not need information about where the previous entry, so it only takes a pointer to the entry.

+`MapAdd_##Name` adds an entry to the table with the provided key.
+If successful, a pointer similar to the return value of `MapFind_##Name` is returned, or null if unsuccessful.
+Members specified in the `Value` argument are not initialized by this function.

+`MapLocate_##Name` converts a pointer to an entry to a pointer to the pointer pointing at the provided entry.
+The entry must be in the provided map.
+A pointer to an entry is stable for the life of the entry, so a pointer to an entry can be stored even if elements are added or removed from the map.
+The purpose of this function is to get the extra information of where an entry is in a map, primarily so it can be removed from the map.
+Similarly to `MapFind_##Name`, the resulting pointer is only valid until an entry is added or removed from the map.

+`MapRemove_##Name` removes an entry from the map.
+This function will never fail.
+This function takes a pointer to the pointer to the entry so it can quickly remove the entry without needing to search the map.

+`MapClear_##Name` clears all entries from the given map.
+This function is useful for ensuring all resources are cleared up when the map should be removed.

 # The MAP_DEFINITION macro